Enriching continuous Lagrange finite element approximation spaces using neural networks: Implementation details

-\begin{remark} In section \cref{sec:numerical_results}, we will not specify the training times of the networks, independently for each test case.
-To give an order of importance, PINN training takes less than ten minutes on a laptop GPU.
-For cases using the LBFGs optimizer, training takes a little longer, but still less than an hour. \end{remark}
+\RTwo{Moreover,} in \cref{sec:numerical_results}, we do not specify the training times of the networks for each test case.
+To give the reader a rough idea, PINN training takes less than ten minutes on a \RTwo{NVIDIA RTX 2000 (8GB VRAM)}.
+For cases using the LBFGS optimizer, training takes a little longer, but remains under an hour. \RTwo{Regarding the EF part, the CPU considered depends on the numerical cost required for each test case; we ran the solvers using either Intel I7-13800H or AMD EPYC 7713.}